 Size, Weight, and Power (SWaP)

-The last generation Wireless Fibre Optic devices were large in size, very heavy, and had huge power consumption requirements.
-CENTAURI is much smaller (size of a shoebox), weighs only 3kg and requires 25W to 32W of power (max).
-CENTAURI can even work off of solar cells.
+The last generation of Wireless Fibre Optic devices were large, heavy, cumberson, and had huge power consumption requirements.
+CENTAURI is the size of a shoebox, weighs only 3kg and requires only 25W to 32W of power to operate in any environment.
+CENTAURI can even work off power from solar cells.

 In the past, Wireless Fibre Optic solutions relied on the use of wavelengths between 780nm to 980nm.
 This spectrum is a near-visible infrared spectral region, which is cost-effective.
 Transcelestial uses 1550nm which suffers less absorption and diffraction (2-3 orders of magnitude) in the atmosphere, compared to the 780nm to 980nm spectrum range.
 This was a major downfall for older generations of FSO and severely hampered the ability to deal with basic atmospheric phenomena.

+In the past, East-West line-of-sight links were significantly impaired due to the background light caused by sunrise and sunsets.
 The use of the 1550nm wavelength also improves performance during sunrise and sunset as the solar spectra effect does not interfere with this wavelength as much as others.
-We apply additional optical filtering to prevent stray light from entering the device, making East-facing or West-facing deployments possible where these were not possible, before.

 Older generations of Wireless Fibre Optics faced significant challenges during heavy rain, including link drops caused by pole vibrations and sway created by rain & wind.
 These devices lacked high-speed active tracking and the ability to adjust in near-real-time to compensate for vibrations.
 However, with CENTAURI we have implemented active onboard tracking to compensate for pole vibrations and other environmental events.